Make pom-pom chick craft with this simple pom chick craft tutorial.

 Baby Chick DIY Ornaments

-These cute baby chick pom-pom crafts can also be used as Easter ornaments that can be hung on the Easter tree, Christmas tree, or even a rearview mirror!
+Pom-pom Easter chicks make a great candy alternative to put into Easter eggs and Easter baskets and use on egg hunts.
+And, as mentioned above, these cute baby chick pom-pom crafts can also be used as Easter ornaments, to hang on the Easter tree, or even a rearview mirror!

-Trim the yarn used to tie the pom together to make the pom into a simple chick craft, or, leave it long to use it as a hanger in order to turn these cute pom chick crafts into DIY pom-pom ornaments.
+In other words, trim the yarn used to tie the DIY pom-pom together to make it into a simple chick craft, or leave it long to use as a hanger to turn these cute pom chick crafts into Easter ornaments shown in the photograph below.

 Cute Baby Chick DIY Pom Pom Crafts

-This simple tutorial gives instructions to make pom-pom baby chick crafts with attached legs.
+This simple tutorial gives instructions to make pom-pom baby chick crafts and ornaments with attached legs.
 You may also like to try your hand at these cute pom-pom love bugs with attached antennas.

-For more ideas have a look at these lists of cute baby chick crafts, Easter traditions, and fun spring activities for kids!
+For more ideas, look at cute baby chick crafts, Easter traditions, and fun spring activities for kids!

 Learn more about Rhythms of Play HERE.